Supermium: Features

 Supermium includes features like the Google Sync service which even work on Windows XP, as well as multiple UI themes to make the browser reminiscent of older versions of Google Chrome, like the so called "trapezoidal tabs" or Google Chrome 109's UI.
 A unique feature is the possibility to change single elements of the browser's UI with so called layout constants in a text file called scs placed in %localappdata%\Supermium\User Data.

 Supermium also includes several flags from the ungoogled-chromium project for users that have concerns about their privacy and to prevent connections to Google services.
 The developer plans to introduce features such as Windows 2000 support, WebGPU for D3D9 rendering, and support for Manifest v2 extensions in future versions.

 System requirements

-Supermium is compatible with Windows XP Service Pack 1, Windows Server 2003 RTM, and later.
+Supermium is compatible with Windows XP SP1, Windows Server 2003 or later.
 It requires a 32-bit (IA-32) or 64-bit (x86-64) processor; the 32-bit version requires a processor with SSE2 support, while the 64-bit version requires SSE3 support.
 It also requires at least 768 megabytes of RAM.
-It has been reported to run on processors as old as the Pentium 4.
+It has been reported to run on processors as old as the original Pentium 4 with SSE2.